mschmidty/AimSqlTools/readme.md

 ```

 ## Prerequisites
+### BLM Access
+To use this package you must be on A BLM computer and logged into a BLM network either directly or through VPN.

 ### Rtools
 You need Rtools installed in order to install this package from source.
 It is approved in the BLM Software Catalog found [here](https://doimspp.sharepoint.com/sites/blm-oc-dirm/beeio/ncm/SitePages/Search-for-Software.aspx) and requires a helpdesk ticket to install.